• Home

 This step is purely to add to the look of your DIY sprinkler and can be skipped entirely.

 • Measure the diameter of your misters and drill holes that are one step lower in size.
-Drill 6-inches apart in the top section of the sprinkler.
+Drill 6 inches apart in the top section of the sprinkler.

 • Insert the misters in the drilled holes.
 This may require using a rubber mallet, depending on the style of your misters.

-• Tip: If the misters are loose, use clear caulk to fill the gaps around the base.
+• Tip: If the misters are loose, use a clear caulk to fill the gaps around the base.
 This will ensure you have a tight seal and no water escapes during operation.

 • If you forego the misters in the top section, you can use the 1/8 drill bit and drill holes similar to the vertical sections.